hyperspy/hyperspy/doc/user_guide/eels.rst

 Fitting model
 ^^^^^^^^^^^^^

-By default the fine structure features are disabled (although the default value can be configured (see :ref:`configuring-hyperspy-label`).
+By default the fine structure features are disabled.
 We must enable them to accurately fit this spectrum:

 .. code-block:: python